RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Sensors and ICs/Files/Gear Tooth Sensors.md

 Gear tooth sensors are primarily used to detect the angular velocity of a rotating object.
 We use them in our system to monitor the RPM of the engine and the wheels, two critical components of our [[M23 Controls|controls system]].
+If you'd like to view a working example of using a gear tooth sensor, please refer to this [[Projects/Quick Guide to Gear Tooth Sensors/Index|guide]].

 ## Working Principle
 A gear tooth sensor module consists of three main parts: